-The correspondence indicates that the existing structures within the rear garden of the host site are single storey and neighbour privacy is currently maintained.
-Whilst it is recognised that the design of the side fenestration within the extension incorporates features to limit the overlooking from the new extension concerns are raised that the design will not prevent complete overlooking of the private amenity areas and fenestration on an adjacent residential property.
+The correspondence indicates that whilst it is recognised that the design of the side fenestration within the extension incorporates features to limit the overlooking from the new extension, concerns are raised that the design will not prevent complete overlooking of the private amenity areas and fenestration on an adjacent residential property.

-The correspondence indicates that in addition to the general level of disturbance from the 18 residential units, vehicles and pedestrians will also be accessing the whole of the rear garden area with motor vehicles and cycles that will also result in an adverse impact on privacy and amenity currently enjoyed by neighbouring properties.
-These movements will also result in adverse disturbances in noise on the amenity of neighbours at all times of the day and night given that the occupants will likely to be working in shifts over the course of 24 hours.
+The correspondence also indicates that in addition to the general level of disturbance from the 18 residential units, vehicles and pedestrians will also be accessing the whole of the rear garden area with motor vehicles and cycles that will also result in an adverse impact on privacy and amenity currently enjoyed by neighbouring properties.
+These movements may also result in adverse disturbances in noise on the amenity of neighbours at all times of the day and night given that the occupants will likely to be working in shifts over the course of 24 hours.

-The correspondence also raises concerns with the lack of internal communal amenity areas for the residents of the site and the possible greater impact of residents gathering externally to socialise.
-Waste issues were also mentioned which resulted in rubbish being spread over the site and neighbours property.
-It is noted that both of these concerns are not material considerations to the current application and would be monitored and controlled by separate legislation.
+The correspondence also raises concerns with waste issues which resulted in rubbish being spread over the site and neighbours property.
+It is noted that this concern is not a material considerations to the current application and would be monitored and controlled by separate legislation.